 Again, this depends on the school.
-Wake Forest University has a master of science in business analytics program designed for those with little or no work experience.
-But the MS in business analytics program at the University of Virginia requires two years of work experience before starting.
+Wake Forest University has a master of science in business analytics program for those with little or no work experience.
+However, the MS in Business Analytics program at the University of Virginia requires two years of work experience before starting.

 Most schools require only that students seeking to enroll in an MS in business analytics program have a bachelor’s degree, but this degree can typically be in any undergraduate major.

 Required courses before enrolling in a master’s degree in business analytics can vary from school to school.
 Some schools might not have prerequisites, while others have very specific requirements.
 Typical prerequisites include math (such as calculus or linear algebra), statistics (such as statistical analysis or business statistics), computer programming, and finance.

 Some schools will waive GRE/GMAT requirements for those with a specific number of work experience.